 A: Monthly records must be submitted to the Levy Administrator by the 14th of each month, payments for that month must be paid within 7 days.

 Q: For Processed Meat companies how does the levy actually work?
-A: Any red meat including offal from Bovine or Ovine origin used in the production of value added product will attract a levy of 2,26c per kg.
+A: Any red meat including offal from Beef, Lamb or Goat that is used in the production of value added product will attract a levy of 2,26c per kg.
 (R 0.0226 per kg)

 Q: Does MDM or Chicken fall into the Red Meat Levy?